 Display of sexually suggestive cartoons, pictures, or photographs.

-Any student who believes the actions or comments of another student or employee constitute unwelcome harassment shall report the situation to any level of supervision.
+Any student who believes the actions or comments of another student or employee constitute harassment shall report the situation to any supervisor.
 All complaints will be promptly and confidentially investigated.
 The complaining student will be advised of the result of the investigation.

-Any student, found to have engaged in harassment of another employee or student will be disciplined.
+Any student, found to have engaged in harassment of an employee or student will be disciplined.

 The USD #227 Board of Education has adopted policies prohibiting discrimination and harassment of students including a process to handle complaints.
 Copies of those policies are available to the public in each building in the secretary’s office.